 The thyroid gland secretes thyroid hormones, which primarily influence the metabolic rate and protein synthesis.
 Thyroid disorders can range from a small goitre or nodule (enlarged gland) to life-threatening cancer.

-We offers some of today's most innovative services and treatments for diagnosing and treating THYROID & PARATHYROID NODULES by minimal invasive non-surgical technique.
+We offers most innovative Radioactive Thyroid Ablation services and treatments for diagnosing and treating THYROID & PARATHYROID NODULES by minimal invasive non-surgical technique.

-All doctors are professionals based on their level of experience and their medical specialty who provide services to help with diagnosis and treatment, and help you during the recovery process.
+All doctors are professionals based on their level of experience and their medical specialty who provide Radioiodine Ablation Therapy services to help with diagnosis and treatment, and help you during the recovery process.

 Our specialists can provide monitoring services on a 24/7 basis.

-Microwave ablation is a minimally invasive technique that has been used to treat benign nodules and malignant tumours of thyroid and parathyroid gland.
-The advantage of this treatment is non-surgical, scar less, day care procedure and no need of lifelong requirement of thyroid hormone supplement
+Microwave ablation is a minimally invasive technique that has been used to treat benign Thyroid Nodule Treatment and malignant tumors of thyroid and parathyroid gland.
+The advantage of this treatment is non-surgical, scar less, day care procedure and no need of lifelong requirement of thyroid hormone supplement.

 Minimal Invasive Treatment (Microwave Ablation)